phys-sim-book/mdbook-src/src/lec32.5-pbd_continuum.md

 $$
 The related **right Cauchy-Green deformation tensor**, $\bm{S} = \bm{F}^T\bm{F} = 2\bm{\varepsilon} + \bm{I}$, will be particularly useful for formulating direct strain constraints.
 If there is no deformation, $\bm{F}=\bm{I}$, $\bm{S}=\bm{I}$, and $\bm{\varepsilon}=\bm{0}$.

-By Hooke’s generalized law gives we can relate stress to strain:
+By Hooke’s generalized law, we can relate stress to strain:

 $$\bm{S} = \bm{C}\bm{\varepsilon}$$
 where $\bm{C}$ is the elasticity tensor of the material.
 Recall that the energy of a deformed solid is defined by integrating the scalar strain energy density field over the whole body $\Omega$: